10usb/aeolus-ai/README.md

 - Invest in coastal cities by expanding land into sea with islands

 ## What can it do
-At the moment it's able to build when instructed to by using the sign posts for commands.
-It once was able to construct airports with planes all by it's self and keep profitable with the maintanance setting on.
-At least with small airports, the step into large airports takes a toll of more then a couple of millions and there was a 10% chance it survived that.
+It once was able to construct airports with planes all by it's self and keep profitable with the maintanance setting on, at least with small airports.
+The step into large airports takes a toll of more then a couple of millions and there was a 10% chance it survived that transition.
 So without aid of buses tranfering enough passengers and mail to the airports until the cities have grown around it, it was still hopeless.
 Then some stuff got refactored in combination with some memory loss of mine..... and it's now broke.

-Lately most of my effort goes into making trains work.
+Lately most of my effort goes into making train logic work.
+It can't do this by it self at the moment.
+It needs to be instructed to do so with sign posts for commands.
+For example telling between which 2 industries it has to try to build a functional single track.